 The Arlington County Police Department was formed on February 1, 1940 with nine members.
-While a lot has changed in Arlington County since then, our dedication to providing high quality police services to the citizens and visitors of Arlington County has not.
+While a lot has changed in Arlington County since then, our dedication to providing high quality police services to the residents, visitors and businesses of Arlington County has not.

 Today, the Arlington County Police Department has over 350 sworn officers and approximately 100 civilian members serving the public.
-The County is divided operationally into 10 police beats and officers forge relationships with their respective geographically based civic associations, business alliances, and community organizations.
-In addition to preventing and solving crime, the police department provides various community policing services, to include:
+Operationally, the County is divided into 10 police beats and officers forge relationships with their respective geographically based civic associations, business alliances, and community organizations.
+In addition to proactively patrolling Arlington County, the police department provides various services, to include:

-- Responses to emergency and non-emergency calls of distress, crime, accidents, lost persons, missing persons, malicious woundings and homicides
+- Responses to emergency and non-emergency calls for service

 - Special event planning and motor escorts

-- Crime prevention initiatives (crime prevention and safety, community presentations)
+- Crime prevention strategies and initiatives (crime prevention and safety, community presentations)

 - School Resource Officers